memecosmos/testnet/meme-testnet-2/README.md

 ## Join Meme testnet

-can use hard-fork-guide for upgrade to v2.0.8 or :
+You can use https://github.com/memecosmos/testnet/blob/main/meme-testnet-2/hard-fork-guide-to-meme-testnet-2.md for upgrade to v2.0.8 or :

 Run the following command in a terminal and you’re ready to go!